Committee on Theater & Performance Studies

 Jessica Kuehnau Wardell is a Chicago based scenic, costume and puppet designer, as well as a scenic and fine art painter.
 Her Chicago credits include Steep Theatre, Hypocrites, Lifeline Theatre, Rivendell Theatre, Griffin Theatre, A Red Orchid, The Building Stage, Pegasus Players, Circle Theatre and Metropolis Performing Arts Center.
 International credits include set/costume design for the UK premiere of Andras Visky’s Juliet presented at the Edinburgh Fringe Festival (Edinburgh, Scotland).
 Jessica is a founding ensemble member of Adventure Stage Chicago and artistic associate with MPAACT where she was awarded the Black Theatre Alliance Award for the best scenic design (2012).
 Jessica earned her MFA from Northwestern University, and is currently lecturer and Director of Design for TAPS at University of Chicago.
 Her online portfolio can be found at jesskdesign.com.

 Calamity West is a Chicago-based, Kilroys-cited, award-winning playwright.
-Her play Hinter, is scheduled for its world-premier at Steep Theatre Company in the winter of 2018; her newest play In the Canyon is currently in development at Jackalope Theater Company; and she has recently joined TimeLine Theatre Company’s Playwrights Collective where she will be in residency for the next two years.
-Other full-length plays by Ms. West include: Tony Kushner Considers Writing A Gay Fantasia Based On National Themes (2017), Rolling (2016); Give It All Back (Kilroy-cited 2015); Ibsen is Dead (2014); The Peacock (2013, Kilroys honorable mention); The Gacy Play (2012); and Common Hatred (2012).
-Calamity is a company member of Jackalope Theatre Company, an artistic associate of Sideshow Theatre Company, and is represented by The Gersh Agency.
+Her new play HINTER is scheduled for its world-premier at Steep Theatre Company in the winter of 2018.
+Her newest play IN THE CANYON is currently in development at Jackalope Theater Company and she recently joined TimeLine Theatre Company’s Playwrights Collective where she will be in residency for the next two years.
+Other full-length plays by Ms. West include: Engines and Instruments of Flight: A Fantasia by Calamity West (2017); Rolling (2016); Give It All Back (Kilroy-cited 2015); Ibsen is Dead (2014); The Peacock (2013, Kilroys honorable mention); The Gacy Play (2012); and Common Hatred (2012).
+Calamity is a company member of Jackalope Theatre Company and an artistic associate of Sideshow Theatre Company.
+She teaches playwriting at the University of Chicago, Webster University, and is represented by The Gersh Agency.